systemboot/systemboot/README.md

 * `netboot`: a network boot client that uses DHCP and HTTP to get a boot program based on Linux, and uses kexec to run it
 * `localboot`: a tool that finds bootable kernel configurations on the local disks and boots them
-* `ipboot`: a network boot client that uses static ip configuration stored on disk to get a signed boot program based on
+* `stboot`: a network boot client that uses static ip configuration stored on disk to get a signed boot program based on
 * `uinit`: a wrapper around `netboot` and `localboot` that just mimicks a BIOS/UEFI BDS behaviour, by looping between network booting and local booting.
 The name `uinit` is necessary to be picked up as boot program by u-root.

 This work is similar to the `pxeboot` and `boot` commands that are already part of u-root, but approach and implementation are slightly different.
 Thanks to Chris Koch and Jean-Marie Verdun for pioneering in this area.